Summer - Deadline extended to October 15

 Summer Admission Only

-* The deadline for submission is October 1st.
-Students should plan to have all application materials completed by the October 1st deadline.
+* The deadline for submission has been extended to October 15th.
+Students should have all application materials completed by the extended deadline.

 The clinical Doctorate in Physical Therapy (DPT) program is designed to prepare graduates to examine, evaluate, diagnose, and intervene in the management of impairments, functional limitations, and disabilities of the cardiopulmonary,